Transferrin Test

 There are no certain dangers or risks involved with the test, however some people can have effects such as infection, bruising, or soreness at the puncture site, but these go away on their own.
 Precautions like informing your doctor about any drugs you take, staying hydrated, fasting before the test, and so on should be taken.

-Interpreting the Results of the Transferrin Test
+What are the Results of the Transferrin Test?

 You need to grasp what high and low transferrin levels signify in order to interpret the transferrin lab test findings.
 When there is an overabundance of protein, it signals that you may be iron deficient.
 High transferrin levels indicate that the liver is manufacturing more of the protein in order to utilize all of the iron in the body.
 A low transferrin level indicates that the body absorbs more iron than necessary.